Submission of notice of objection or appeal

 Phase 1: Preliminary phase

-Before a decision is taken, there are often good opportunities to have a positive impact on the administrative body.
+Before a decision is taken, there are often good opportunities to have a positive impact on the grant authority.
 We can advise you on how to reply to a letter of enquiry and respond to a proposed decision.

 We will draft any objection or appeal in close consultation with you.
-We will consider the facts, the policy, and the relevant grant rules as well as current case law.
+We will consider the facts, the policy, and the relevant grant rules as well as existing case law.

 Phase 4: Litigation

-We represent you during the entire procedure (including the hearing), monitor the deadlines and correspond with the grant provider or the court.
+We represent you during the entire procedure (including the hearing), monitor the deadlines and correspond with the grant authority or the court.

 Grant law expertise is sparse in the Netherlands

 A lawyer specialised in grant law is worth their weight in gold.
 Really!
-The combination of legal expertise with knowledge of grants and sectors is scarce.
-Even the larger legal service providers do not offer such expertise, or only at considerable expense.
+The combination of legal expertise with knowledge of grants and specific industries is scarce.
+Even the larger legal firms do not offer such expertise, or only at considerable expense.
 The unique knowledge-combination of ffiqs experts and lawyers contributes to a high success rate.
 Thanks to careful consideration beforehand and our total commitment, we are able to turn most of the cases where we conduct objection or appeal proceedings into success stories.